 None of This Is Law Yet

-The proposals outlined by the president during his State of the Union Address are not yet law, but it’s important that you stay up to date on the decisions made about them.
+The proposals outlined by the President’s 2015 State of the Union are not yet law, but it’s important that you stay up to date on the decisions made about them.
 Consult your estate planning lawyer if you have questions about how any changes could apply to your estate plan.